qdzlug/ironbank-pipeline/scripts/maintenance/base-image-update-notifier/README.md

 # Platform One Iron Bank Base Image Updater Tool

-Accets a base-image and will search all projects within target-group.
+Accepts a base-image and will search all projects within target-group.
 If the base-image is detected, an issue will be created from `./templates/issue.md` telling the maintainer to update their base image.